SpellholdStudios/NTotSC/ntotsc/docs/readme-ntotsc.txt

 CHANGES - VERSION HISTORY
 +++++++

+5.0.1 - packed by jastey
+	-Changed patching of Reedrig's spawn script in Ulgoth's Beard to EXTEND_TOP (+ Continue) to make it more stable.

 5.0.0 - packed by jastey
 	-new components, by Angel: Improved Lesser Fiends; Improved Haeball; Improved General Ghotal.